FaserF/homeassistant-corona-in-zahlen/README.md

 ## Installation
 Pre-requisits:
 1. Download this repo as a zip file.
-2. Edit the following line: https://github.com/FaserF/homeassistant-corona-in-zahlen/blob/master/corona_in_zahlen/__init__.py#L21
+2. Edit the following file at line 21: https://github.com/FaserF/homeassistant-corona-in-zahlen/blob/master/custom_components/corona_in_zahlen/__init__.py#L21
 You will find it under custom_components/corona_in_zahlen/__init__.py

 And replace "Ebersberg" with your Location.
+3. Save the file
-Then continue with "2.
+4. Then continue with "2.
 Manual".

 ### 1. Using HACS (if your location is already supported with this addon)